emaverick2001/PersonalPortfolio/src/content/blog/_ts-for-json.md

 publishDate: 2023-09-26
 ---

-I recently had to write a data migration tool at work.
-This particular migration involved reading JSON data from a database, converting the data into another JSON format, and sending it off to an endpoint.
+A few months ago, I had to write a data migration tool at work.
+There were some database and endpoint calls mixed in, but the core of the task involved mapping one JSON format to another.
+This wasn't a simple "just map the key names" mapping - there were some structural transformations as well.

 Being a quick, short-lived script, I completed the task in Python.
 If I had to do something similar again, I'd use TypeScript.